treeverse/lakeFS/docs/quickstart.md

 # Quick Start
 {: .no_toc }

 **Note** This section is for learning purposes.
-The installations below will not persist you data.
+The installations below will not persist your data.
 For a production suitable deployment, see [Deploying on AWS](deploying/index.md).
 {: .note }